DmmDGM/dmmd-ts/README.md

 ## About
 This is a (mostly) Bun library containing a collection of utility methods and properties that are commonly used in my own programming projects.

+The goal is this project is to be as minimal in its dependencies as possible.
+As of right now, [Chalk](https://github.com/chalk/chalk) is only true dependency in the project; even then, it is used for internal building primarily.
+There are no plans to include any other dependencies as of right now, but I can't promise I won't add any more in the future either.

-Besides TypeScript, this library also contains various CSS, JSON, and text files for lightweight quick-start purposes.
+Also, despite its name, this library also contains various CSS, JSON, and text files for lightweight quick-start purposes.

+Personally I don't expect anyone else to use this library other than me.
+However, if you do decide to include it in your project and find any critical bugs, please alert me either via Github Issues or Discord.

 ## Installation